 At the August 17, 2016 Board of County Commissioner (BOCC) meeting, the BOCC approved designating the Substance Abuse Policy Advisory Board (SAPAB) to also serve as the Planning Council as it is necessary for the Florida Department of Children and Families, Office of Criminal Justice, Mental Health and Substance Abuse (CJMHSA) Reinvestment Grant (Program).
-The BOCC authorized modification of the current SAPAB membership when serving as the Planning Council to meet the statutory requirements of F.S 394.657 for Planning Council activities.
-On August 22, 2016 the SAPAB met as the County Planning Council in order to meet the Department of Children and Families CJMHSA program requirements.
+The BOCC authorized the modification of the current SAPAB membership when serving as the Planning Council to meet the statutory requirements of F.S 394.657 for Planning Council activities.

 Criminal Justice, Mental Health, and Substance Abuse Reinvestment Grant

-Under section 184.108.40.206.3.4 in the above mentioned grant addresses How the agencies and organizations involved will communicate throughout the lifetime of the project.
+Section 22.214.171.124.3.4 in the grant addresses how the agencies and organizations involved will communicate throughout the lifetime of the project.
 The Planning Council will meet quarterly throughout the grant term.
-During each of these meetings the Planning Council will assess the progress of the expanded diversion project based on established timeliness, review attainment of goals and make necessary adjustment to implementation activities as needed.
+During each of these meetings, the Planning Council will assess the progress of the expanded diversion project based on established timelines, review the attainment of goals, and make the necessary adjustment to implementation activities as needed.
 All formal decisions regarding the diversion project expansion will be brought to a vote at the Planning Council meetings, and any changes to the project will need a majority to pass.
 The grant term ends December 31, 2019.

 Upon expiration of The Criminal Justice, Mental Health, and Substance Abuse Reinvestment Grant (GRANT# RFA06H16GS1), the CJHMSA Planning Council will discontinue its regular quarterly meetings until statutorily required per F.S.
 394.657 for Planning Council activities.